 This is the second of a two-part series.
-View “Battle for the courts part 1: Major problem requires major reform.”
+View “Battle for the courts part 1: A major problem requires major reform.”

 — Justice Antonin Scalia, in one of his final public speeches before his death

 She was referring to the work they did to win historic Republican super-majorities in the North Carolina legislatures and pass a photo ID law — only to have it nullified by the Fourth Circuit Court of Appeals.
-Stripping away the legal hocus pocus, the court essentially said blacks are too stupid and pathetic to carry a photo ID, even if it is provided to them free of charge by the state, and therefore the law was discriminatory and prohibited under the clause of the 14th Amendment written in invisible ink.
+Stripping away the legal hocus-pocus, the court essentially said black people are too stupid and pathetic to carry a photo ID, even if it is provided to them free of charge by the state, and therefore the law was discriminatory and prohibited under the clause of the 14th Amendment written in invisible ink.

-With Republicans controlling the federal government and most state governments, Democrats will make their last stand by dispatching the ACLU to encumber every immigration enforcement law and administrate action, every election integrity reform, every religious liberty law, and every abortion regulation in court.
-The consequences of the courts will be even worse because we will only be playing defense.
+With Republicans controlling the federal government and most state governments, Democrats will make their last stand by dispatching the ACLU to encumber every immigration enforcement law and administrative action, every election integrity reform, every religious liberty law, and every abortion regulation in court.
+The consequences of the courts will be even worse, because we will only be playing defense.

 Article III, Section 2, Clause 2 of the Constitution explicitly grants Congress the authority to regulate and limit the appellate jurisdiction of the Supreme Court.
 The notion that Anthony Kennedy can redefine marriage and sexuality or grant citizen rights to illegal aliens — and there is nothing Congress can do to stop him — is simply ignorant.
 As I note in chapter 9 of my book, even John Marshall agreed the high court has no jurisdiction other than what Congress grants it (except for a few spheres of original jurisdiction established in Article III).